Estate Planning CanadaWhat Happens To Your TFSA When You Die?

 If named your successor holder, your spouse or common-law partner (partner) can take over your TFSA after you die.

-It doesn’t matter if your spouse or partner has already put the maximum allowed into his or her TFSA and there’s no contribution room left.
+It doesn’t matter if your spouse or partner has already put the maximum allowed into their TFSA and there’s no contribution room left.

 The money in your TFSA won’t affect your spouse or partner’s TFSA contribution room.